ynsbalaram/Projects/BIG_DATA PROJECT/Credit_Card_fraud_detection/README.md

 Task 18:
 Processing in Spark Streaming -

-Task 19.1 : Validating RULE 1 -> “credit_score > 200”
+Task 19.1 : Validating RULE 1 -> â€œcredit_score > 200â€

-Task 19.2 : Validating RULE 2 -> “transaction amount <= UCL”
+Task 19.2 : Validating RULE 2 -> â€œtransaction amount <= UCLâ€

-Task 19.3 : Validating RULE 3 -> “zipcode distance within threshold”
+Task 19.3 : Validating RULE 3 -> â€œzipcode distance within thresholdâ€

 Task 19:
 Based on the above rules, the entire transaction along with status should be updated in the card_transactions table.